-By Alessandro Chiola, Architect – first published by the London Festival of Architecture in March 2019.
+By Alessandro Chiola, Associate – first published by the London Festival of Architecture in March 2019.

 Social housing estates are not always well-integrated into their context, and in many cases, are configured as islands, separated from the surrounding area.
 This isolation of public estates can be traced back to two main ‘boundaries’: urban & architectural, and social & mental.

 Every estate is shaped by a different array of design decisions, many of which have a lasting impact on how isolated these neighbourhoods become.
 These include:

 - A lack of strategic connection with the surrounding urban grain;